-The main difference between rear-wheel drive and front-wheel drive is self-explanatory, either the front or rear wheels provide the power for the car.
+The main difference between rear-wheel drive and front-wheel drive is self-explanatory: Either the front or rear wheels provide the driving power for the car.
 However, since this is quite a large distinction, it’s important to know what you’re looking to do with your vehicle before deciding between the two.

-"RWD cars have the quintessential sports car feel"
+"RWD cars have the essential sports car feel"

 Rear wheel drive is the favorite of performance vehicles of all sorts.
 With the car’s power being provided by the back tires, the front wheels are stuck on permanent steering duty.
 In fact, this delegation of responsibility amongst the tires is one of the most frequently cited arguments for RWD.
 Since the front tires don’t have to bear the burden of accelerating, it’s more viable to accelerate through turns while maintaining control of the vehicle.
-This opens up the possibility of performing both drift turns and burnouts, two automotive tricks that are practically impossible for front-wheel drive cars without flagrant abuse of the emergency brake or cafeteria trays.
+Though a loss of traction in a RWD vehicle often leads to oversteer, there's a fun side to this as well.
+Rear-wheel drive opens up the possibility of performing both drift turns and burnouts, two automotive tricks that are practically impossible for front-wheel drive cars without flagrant abuse of the emergency brake or cafeteria trays.
 Finally, and arguably most importantly, RWD cars have the quintessential sports car feel.
 With the weight of the car more evenly balanced, the feeling of acceleration is significantly more palpable, making for a more invigorating driving experience.
 Given that, it should come as no surprise that the Ford Mustang uses a RWD drivetrain.

 Rear-wheel drive cars, however, struggle in bad weather.
 If you’ve ever seen a RWD car attempting to pull out of a snowy parking spot, then you’ll surely understand.
-Rain isn’t much better either, with the heightened risk of the rear wheels fishtailing out of control.
+If you're in a powerful car, rain isn’t much better either, with the heightened risk of the rear wheels fishtailing out of control.
 There are similar issues with steep slopes with RWD cars as well since the back wheels have to push the entire weight of the front of the car.
 Basically, you should avoid bringing out your RWD vehicle in the snow; save it for better weather.

 Ultimately, there is no clear victor between the two.
 RWD and FWD have different utilities, so the question shouldn’t be which one is better, but rather which one suits your driving practices the best.
 These aren’t the only widely available drivetrains either; All-wheel drive and four-wheel drive vehicles are viable options as well.
 Most simply put, if you are looking to have a fun and exhilarating driving experience, the RWD is your best bet.
 If you want an efficient and affordable vehicle, then you’ll have more luck with a FWD.
 If you are still not satisfied, you should consider looking at AWD and 4WD drivetrains as well.
 Regardless of what you pick, CJ’s will have the parts you need.